-2 MRPC-based TOF system
+2221 2 MRPC-based TOF system

-The required time resolution for SPD is better than 60 ps, while the efficiency of particle registration at high rate (few kHz/cm2) should be above 98%.
-Based on the experience of building similar systems in such experiments as ALICE [32], HARP [33], STAR [34], PHENIX [35], and BM@N [36], a glass Multigap Resistive Plate Chamber could be used as a base time detector.
-For example, the TOF-700 wall in the BM@N experiment, placed at a distance of 8 m from the target, provides the p/K separation up to 3 GeV/c and p/K separation up to 5 GeV/c, under the assumption that the time resolution of the start timing detector is below 40 ps.
-As we know, the time jitter of MRPC should be correlated with the width of the gas gap.
-In order to study the intrinsic time resolution of MRPC, a 32-gap MRPC with 0.128 mm of gas gap was developed.
-The structure is shown in Figure 7.3 (a) [37].
-Six readout strips with 1 cm pitch are configured on the PCB sheets.
+The required time resolution for SPD is better than 60 ps, while the efficiency of particle registration 2222 at high rate (few kHz/cm2) should be above 98%.
+Based on the experience of building similar systems 2223 in such experiments as ALICE [34], HARP [35], STAR [36], PHENIX [37], and BM@N [38], a glass 2224 Multigap Resistive Plate Chamber could be used as a base time detector.
+For example, the TOF-700 2225 wall in the BM@N experiment, placed at a distance of 8 m from the target, provides the p/K separation 2226 up to 3 GeV/c and p/K separation up to 5 GeV/c, under the assumption that the time resolution of the 2227 start timing detector is below 40 ps.
+As we know, the time jitter of MRPC should be correlated with 2228 the width of the gas gap.
+In order to study the intrinsic time resolution of MRPC, a 32-gap MRPC with 2229 0.128 mm of gas gap was developed.
+The structure is shown in Figure 7.3 (a) [39].
+Six readout strips 2230 with 1 cm pitch are configured on the PCB sheets.
 Five PCBs are required in this design.
 The cathode and anode signals are transmitted through differential cables.
 During the preliminary cosmic ray test, the high-performance Analog Front-end Electronics (AFE) and the Lecroy oscilloscope (10 GHz pulse sampling) were used.
 The crossing time of a signal is determined when setting a fixed threshold, and it is related to the amplitude of the signal.
 The time spectrum of the difference of the two MRPCs is shown in Figure 7.3 (b).
 It can be seen that the time resolution of each MRPC is 23.24 ps / $\sqrt{2}$ =16.4 ps.

 Beside the implementation of the MRPC type described above, it is possible to realize cameras in the variant with the application of the resistive layer on each of the camera glasses.
-The prototype of such an option was created and tested in IHEP (Protvino)[38], it showed resolution better than 40 ps and has an additional advantage in terms of reduced power supply voltage, in comparison with the camera described above.
-The geometric dimensions of the cameras may vary somewhat, depending on the selected camera manufacturing option, the method of its attachment, etc.
+This option was created and tested in IHEP (Protvino) [40], it showed time resolution better than 40 ps.
+An additional advantage in terms of reduced power supply voltage, in comparison with the camera described above.

-3 Advantage of self-sealed MRPC
+2241 3 Advantage of self-sealed MRPC

 The choice of the working gas mixture for MRPCs has always been an important topic.
-It should allow the MRPC detector to perform successfully and stably for different purposes, and be eco-friendly at the same time.
-This indicates that the gas mixture should have a low ozone depletion power (ODP) and global warming potential (GWP).
-The tetrafluoroethane currently used in MRPCs is ozone-friendly, but with a GWP of about 1430 (the reference GWP of CO2 is 1).
-Therefore, a lot of research has gone into looking for possible replacements.
-Among the possibilities, HFO-1234ze (1,3,3,3-tetrafluoropropene, C3H2F4) with a GWP of 6 is one of the most popular candidates, and tests of gas mixtures based on it are ongoing.
+It should allow 2242 the MRPC detector to perform successfully and stably for different purposes, and be eco-friendly at the 2243 same time.
+This indicates that the gas mixture should have a low ozone depletion power (ODP) and 2244 global warming potential (GWP).
+The tetrafluoroethane currently used in MRPCs is ozone-friendly, but 2245 with a GWP of about 1430 (the reference GWP of CO_2 is 1).
+Therefore, a lot of research has gone into 2246 looking for possible replacements.
+Among the possibilities, HFO-1234ze (1,3,3,3-tetrafluoropropene, 2247 $C{3}H{2}F{4}$) with a GWP of 6 is one of the most popular candidates, and tests of gas mixtures based on it are 2248 ongoing.
 Another reasonable approach is to reduce gas consumption or recycle gas.
-The CSR external target experiment (CEE) in Lanzhou, China, will adopt a sealed technology of MRPC to construct the TOF system.
-The MRPC detector, shown in Figure 7.2, is sealed by gluing an integral 3D-printed frame and the outermost electrodes together.
-It can operate stably with a gas flux of 4 ml/min, which is extremely low, compared to when MRPCs are placed in a sealed box.
+The CSR external 2249 target experiment (CEE) in Lanzhou, China, will adopt a sealed technology of MRPC to construct the 2250 TOF system.
+The MRPC detector, shown in Figure 7.2, is sealed by gluing an integral 3D-printed 2251 frame and the outermost electrodes together.
+It can operate stably with a gas flux of 4 ml/min, which is 2252 extremely low, compared to when MRPCs are placed in a sealed box.
+2253